hlnd/nrf51-pure-gcc-setup/README.md

 ====================

 A simple and cross-platform GCC setup for nRF51 development.
-I've developed it on Linux, but should in principle also work fine on OS X. The file structure is in place also for Windows support, and should work.
-Beware that it is not regularly used.
+I've developed it on Linux, but should also work fine on OS X and on Windows.
+Beware that neither of those are regularly used by me, though.
+Feel free to submit a pull request if you find something that doesn't work.

 This was started (long) before the official SDK got GCC support, but I've kept maintaining it, since I don't really like the official Makefiles...